Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Separation anxiety is a common problem with dogs and can be worsened by this sudden change in the owner's lifestyle.
 It may be the case that it was not realised the dog suffered from separation anxiety before this, because the dog was never left alone for long.

-Separation anxiety is a complicated problem that cannot be fixed overnight, it can also increase when a dog is stressed by other changes in their routine.
+Separation anxiety is a complicated problem that cannot be fixed overnight, it can also increase when a dog is stressed by other changes in its routine.

 Some tips to help your dog cope at this time: